Does it often feel like you’re spinning your wheels in your business or the sales area you’re leading?

 To get unstuck first requires understanding the five levels of Constructive Development Theory, how to lead people at each stage, and knowing how you accelerate their journey through each level of maturity (toward the most effective levels, four and five).

 We fully enter into level two of the five developmental stages in our adolescence.
 It’s why parenting middle school children can be so challenging.
-They are literal, black and white oriented, with a strong sense towards winning (and when they lose, it’s done poorly) while also struggling to see the value of working well with others.
+They are literal, black-and-white oriented, with a strong sense towards winning (and when they lose, it’s done poorly) while also struggling to see the value of working well with others.
 Your goal in your business with this level is to avoid hiring the few adults(10% of the adult population) who never leave this stage.

 Those in level three (from their twenties and through their early forties, on average) are a part of the socialized stage of development.
 They are highly influenced by real and perceived expectations from their superiors and people they admire.
 Those in this stage will struggle more with a lack of structure than those in later stages.
-Your goal here will be to coach them towards embracing responsibility for their beliefs and actions so they can perform at a higher level.
+Your goal here will be to coach them toward embracing responsibility for their beliefs and actions so they can perform at a higher level.
 It will also involve the creation of a structure to empower them to succeed.

 At some point we face the challenging reality (often known as a mid-life transition, or crisis if it goes poorly) that these external forces and what we’ve been taught don’t fully teach and equip us for the difficulties we now face.
 We must reconcile contradictions and challenges we’re not prepared to handle.
 By embracing this for ourselves, we author our destiny in the world we operate (we’re no longer a victim of circumstances).
 We become dramatically more effective at what we do and establish our own way to effectively operate in the world.
 You want to move into this level four as a leader in your business, guide your team towards it, and hire into it (when the finances are available to do so) for top-tier performance.